Accreditation ESPA

 Upon the successful completion of the course, the students should be able to:

-1. Develop comprehensive and well-articulated art research proposals employing diverse methodologies and critical approaches outlined in foundational texts.
+1. Develop comprehensive and well-structured art research proposals, demonstrating methodological rigor and critical engagement with foundational texts.

 Syllabus: